-Gray-shaded boxes indicate the bits are unsupported (ignored) in the specified operating mode.
+Gray-shaded boxes indicate the bits are unsupported (ignored) in the specified operating mode. "x" indicates the value of the bit is a "don't care".

 - 1. If the EFLAGS.IF stack image is 0, no #GP exception occurs and the IRET instruction is executed. - 2.
 If the EFLAGS.IF stack image is 1, the IRET is not executed, and a #GP exception occurs.